 The riverside Clarke Quay and Boat Quay districts may be known as party central but there’s plenty more to discover.
 The live music scene is noteworthy: start at Clarke Quay’s Crazy Elephant bar to listen to the blues and Cuba Libre Café & Bar for Latin music.

-For a no-frills night, visit Melbourne-style pub Prince of Wales and Irish pub Molly Malone’s During important rugby, UFC, soccer and Australian footy events, these bars that screen live sports attract throngs of diehards and kick up into a frenzy.
+For a no-frills night, visit Irish pub Molly Malone’s.
+During important sporting events, they screen live sports and attract throngs of diehards, kicking up into a frenzy.

 If you’re planning a romantic date over cocktails, be sure to check out chic rooftop bar Southbridge.
 Enjoy a panoramic view of the Singapore skyline, while pairing your cocktails with oysters.